Columbia Road flower market in London's East End

 Guide to Cockney Rhyming Slang

-There are many theories as to how it started, some say it was a linguistic mutation and accident, others speculate that it was the result of a widespread game; some say it was devised by criminals to trick the police, and others say that it developed as a secret language to confuse non-locals passing through, or traders among traders to bargain without the customers knowing.
+There are many theories as to how Cockney Rhyming slang started.
+Some say it was a linguistic mutation and accident, others speculate that it was the result of a widespread game.
+Some say it was devised by criminals to trick the police, others say that it developed as a secret language to confuse non-locals passing through.

-For those unfamiliar with this dialect the language has formed through two rhyming words with a common household word – however over time, this has mutated; so on occasion the slang really does sound like another language!
+For those unfamiliar with this dialect, the language has formed through two rhyming words with a common household word.
+However, over time this has mutated; so on occasion the slang really does sound like another language!

 To make it easier for you – here’s a list of the top 10 classic rhyming slang that you might hear if ever you venture East past Hackney.
-To practice, just watch an episode of Only Fools & Horses, or Eastenders, to get a feel for it...
+To practice, just watch an episode of Only Fools & Horses or Eastenders to get a feel for it...

 Apples and Pears = stairs